 Student residences have high infrastructure renewal needs.
 This is compounded by the inability to recover the cost of the backlog from rental revenues.
-At the University of Alberta, a large portion of current residence accommodation is not only at the end of its useful life, but also is functionally challenged to support the directions of the university and government; as an example, supportive accommodations directed at increasing the numbers of Aboriginal students attending the University of Alberta.
+At the U of A, a large portion of current residence accommodation is not only at the end of its useful life, but also is functionally challenged to support the directions of the university and government; as an example, supportive accommodations directed at increasing the numbers of Aboriginal students attending the U of A are not available.
 As new facilities are brought on stream, capital reserves have been established as part of the operating budget.